sphinx-labs/sphinx/docs/ci-proposals.md

 ## 1. Prerequisites

+The Sphinx DevOps Platform is currently invite-only, so you need an invite link to follow along with this guide.
+You can [request access on our website](https://sphinx.dev) if you haven't already.

-Make sure that you've already completed the [Getting Started with the DevOps Platform](https://github.com/sphinx-labs/sphinx/blob/develop/docs/ops-getting-started.md) guide for the project you're going to deploy in this guide.
+Make sure that you've already completed the [Sphinx DevOps Platform guide](https://github.com/sphinx-labs/sphinx/blob/develop/docs/ops-getting-started.md) for the project you're going to deploy in this guide.

 Also, make sure that your `foundry.toml` has an `rpc_endpoints` section that contains an RPC endpoint for each network you want to support in your project.

-## 2. Create a new branch in your repo
+## 2. Create a new branch

 ```
 git checkout -b sphinx/integrate-ci